DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/data.typ

     outset: 1mm,
     inset: 0em,
     radius: 3pt,
   )[#text("__init__", white, size: 12pt, font: "JetBrainsMono NFM")] #h(0.35em) is the function called when the class is instantiated.
 It initializes the dataset with the root directory of the dataset, a transform function, and a path transform function.
 The root directory is the directory where the dataset is stored, the transform function is a function that can be applied to the satellite image, and the path transform function is a function that can be applied to the path line.
-These transforms are simply `ToTensor` functions provided by PyTorch.
-The `__init__` function also creates a list of all the intersections in the dataset by listing all directories in the root directory.
+The root directory passed to the instantiation should that of either the training or test dataset within the dataset root folder.
+The transforms are simply `ToTensor` functions provided by PyTorch.
+The `__init__` function also creates a list of all the paths in the dataset by listing all directories found in the `paths` folders.
 The code for the `__init__` function can be seen in @listing:dataset_structure_init below.
   \ #v(-1cm) \
     #listing([
     ```python